 Understand and communicate producers’ expectations for content, and video editors’ needs for screenwriting conventions, so that writers create clearly focused, ready-to-edit scripts.

-As needed, work with the Vice President of Media Development to adjust and refine procedures and style guides.
+As needed, work with the Vice President of Media Development (VPMD) to adjust and refine procedures and style guides.

-With the DOC, assign and track script, guidebook, Reflection/Follow-up question, and transcript review assignments.
+With the DOC, assign and track script, guidebook, reflection/follow-up question, and transcript review assignments.

 Work with Content Specialist, or VP of Education Research, Policy, and Accountability, to ensure alignment of the language and messages of our scripts with our overall mission.